-Guinea Bissau is located at the edge of the Guinea Current Large Marine Ecosystem (LME) and the Canary Current LME between $11^{\circ}52$ 'N and $15^{\circ}36$ 'W. Thanks to coastal upwellings and extensive nutrients from river input, the extensive continental shelves off Guinea Bissau - one of the largest in West Africa - within an Exclusive Economic Zone of 106,000 km2 (Figure 1) is home to an estimated one million tonnes of fisheries resources, of which, according to Anon.
-(2009), 350,000 to 500,000 tonnes could be extracted annually.
+Guinea Bissau is located at the edge of the Guinea Current Large Marine Ecosystem (LME) and the Canary Current LME between 11°52'N and 15°36'W. Thanks to coastal upwelling and extensive nutrients from river input, the extensive continental shelves off Guinea Bissau - one of the largest in West Africa - within an Exclusive Economic Zone of 106,000 km (Figure 1) is home to an estimated one million tonnes of fisheries resources, of which, optimistically, 350,000 to 500,000 tonnes can be extracted annually (Anon.
+2009).

 The history of Guinea Bissau could be described as eventful.
 Following independence from Portuguese colonial rule in 1974, after a long war of liberation, the first government was overthrown, and it was only twenty years later that the first democratic elections were held.
 A civil war occurred after a few years, in 1998, followed by a first coup d'état in 1999 and another in 2003.
 In 2004, the mutiny of a military faction again caused unrest, and eventually led, in 2009, to another coup d'état, after which a new government was elected.
 The sudden death of the newly elected president in 2012 led to another coup d'état.
-Unsurprisingly, these events stifled the development, economic and otherwise, of Guinea Bissau, now listed as one of the poorest countries in the world (www. worlbank.org); see also Fernandes (2012).
+Unsurprisingly, these events stifled the development, economic and otherwise, of Guinea Bissau, now listed as one of the poorest countries in the world (www.worlbank.org), see also Fernandes (2012).